Visual Arts

-Middle & Upper School Visual Arts
+Middle & Upper School Art

 This year the Middle School Art classes at Shannon Forest will be studying American Art History.
 Students will be learning about artists, characteristics and techniques of a specific time period and then complete a project based on that information, using a variety of media.